-Headline stats: Overseas visits, spend and nights to Bath
+Headline stats: Overseas visits, spend and nights to Bristol

-Bath attracts nearly 300,000 overseas visitors each year, nearly 200,000 of which are visiting for a holiday.
+On average, Bristol attracts over 500,000 overseas visitors each year, 150,000 of whom are visiting for a holiday.
+Holiday visits, spend and nights have increased in the last 5 years.

-Visits, Spend and Nights to Bath 3 year average for 2014-16
+Visits, Spend and Nights to Bristol 3 year average for 2014-16